asmitbm/contributors-guide/pages/Creating-tutorials.md

 Similar to [writing technical blogs](Writing-blogs.md), you can even create awesome apps you built using Weaviate!

-Your task would be to create a demo application that uses Weaviate under the hood.
+You could also contribute by creating a demo application that uses Weaviate under the hood.
 It can be anything!
 A Web app, mobile app or demos showing certain [integrations](https://weaviate.io/product.html).

 A few things to note: